Essex, Montana

-Named for a county in England, Essex (originally known as Walton) began as a small town on the Great Northern Railway’s main line in 1890.
+The Izaak Walton Inn hotel is near the Amtrak station platform, but closed in March 2026 due to the bankruptcy of its parent company (LOGE).

 Essex is also home to the Glacier-Waterton hamfest, which claims to be the oldest continually running such amateur radio event in the world, beginning in 1934 and held during the third full weekend in July at an area RV park.